hotdogee/django-blast/sphinx_doc/dashboard.md

 The *Store_Registration* function stores the *Registration Record* and sends an *Account Activation Email* to the Guest, expecting the Guest to click the *Account Activation Link* it contains.

-The *Account Activation Link* triggers a call to the Dashboard API funtion *Activate_Registration*, which creates a new User, the User's Properties, and registers the new User with the Authentication Subsystem by sending the User's Creds to CAS.
+The *Account Activation Link* triggers a call to the Dashboard API function *Activate_Registration*, which creates a new User, the User's Properties, and registers the new User with the Authentication Subsystem by sending the User's Creds to CAS.

 Prior to Account Activation, the Registration Record remains in the Dashboard and has an expiry date of one month, which once elapses,